.png)

 There are many theories as to what an organizational mission statement should look like.
 One bit of common wisdom is that it should be short and to the point.
 It should be easily remembered.
 It should also be clear and easily understood.
 What good is a mission statement that needs explaining?
 A good mission statement not only helps to chart a path forward for an organization, but it also sheds light on the key identity of the organization in the present.
-That is, it identifies both what an organization already is and
+That is, it identifies both what an organization already is and what the organization intends to accomplish, and become.
+It identifies your strengths and calls forth your best potential.

 Here’s the focused version of the Mission Statement: